Sreevalsan-V/genai-multidoc-retrieval/README.md

 ### RESULT:
 The program successfully implements a multidocument retrieval agent.
 It loads multiple research articles, creates an index using LlamaIndex, and allows for querying.
-The system synthesizes information from multiple sources and provides relevant and
+The system synthesizes information from multiple sources and provides relevant and precise responses.